 They can do, but the choice of aperture has to be balanced with the shutter speed and ISO in order to maintain a consistent exposure.

+Check out our guide to the for a more detailed explanation, but here's a brief overview.
 Larger apertures let in more light, so faster shutter speeds can be used to freeze movement.
 Switch to a smaller aperture, and the amount of light passing through the lens is reduced.

-OK, so how does the type of camera affect depth of field?
+Okay, so how does the type of camera affect depth of field?

 It's the size of the imaging sensor inside the camera that makes the difference.
 The larger the sensor, the shallower the depth of field will be at a given aperture.